carapace-sh/carapace-pixi/docs/src/lightsCameraAction.md

 Multiple [Actions] can be invoked [concurrently] and [merged] into one.

-Like `tig`, which accepts subcommands, files, and git references like tags and branches.
+Like `tig`, which accepts subcommands, files, and git references.
 Each of these is a separate [Action].

 ![80x12@0:5](./lightsCameraAction/modular.cast)